-All land in the Borough is within 5km of the Thames Basin Heaths special protection area (SPA).
+All land in the Borough is within five kilometres of the Thames Basin Heaths special protection area (SPA).
 Therefore, all-housing led development is considered 'habitats development'.
 This means that the Council cannot approve applications for 'permissions in principle' which were introduced in June 2018.

-You can find out more in National Planning Policy Guidance paragraph ID: 58-005-20180615.
+Read more about the National Planning Policy Guidance paragraph ID: 58-005-20180615.